AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 ## [!UICONTROL Campaign Targeting]

-**[!UICONTROL Languages]:** (Performance max campaigns only) The language of the ad, which should match the language of the sites on which your ad can appear. [!DNL Microsoft® Advertising] determines a user's language from various signals, including the user's query, the publisher's country, and the user's language setting.
+**[!UICONTROL Languages]:** (Performance max campaigns only) The language of the ad, which should match the language of the sites on which your ad can appear. [!DNL Microsoft Advertising] determines a user's language from various signals, including the user's query, the publisher's country, and the user's language setting.

 <!-- **[!UICONTROL Location Targets]:** -->